- Home

-The Bank of England reduced the base rate from 5.25% to 5% in August 2024, and while this isn’t great news for savers, it’s still possible to find plenty of accounts offering inflation-beating returns.
+The Bank of England reduced the base rate from 5% to 4.75% in November, and while this isn’t great news for savers, it’s still possible to find plenty of accounts offering inflation-beating returns.

 Not all banks and building societies offer competitive savings rates, however, so it’s important to shop around for the best possible returns.